natenka/pyneng-book-en/docs/source/book/19_concurrent_connections/concurrent_futures_submit.rst

      '192.168.100.3': '*07:14:37.413 UTC Fri Jul 26 2019'}

 Since two threads are used by default, only two out of three Future shows running status.
-The third is in pending state and is waiting for the queue to arrive.
+The third is in pending state and is waiting for queue to arrive.

 Processing of exceptions
 ~~~~~~~~~~~~~~~~~~~~